bglynch/property-dashboard/README.md

     - **/css**
     Contain css styling files
     - **/images**
-    Contains images displayed on the website.
+    Contains images displayed on the website
     - **/js**
     Contains all javascript files for the website
 - **./index.html**

 ## Installation
-Follow the below instructions to get this project up & running on Mac (commands will be slightly different for Windows)
+Follow the below instructions to get this project up & running locally on a Mac (commands will be slightly different for Windows)

 ## Deployment and Hosting
 This website was deployed using github pages